Skip to content

 Acrylic comes in a wide variety of colors and levels of transparency.
 This gives it a high level of flexibility in design and use.
 Acrylic can also be directly painted with minimal preparation and glass or enamel paints.

 Most acrylic sheet can be easily cut with simple tools.
 Thinner sheets can be cut with a utility knife and a stable surface.
-Thicker pieces can be cut with jigsaws, table saws, and circular saws using blades designed specifically for acrylic.
-Acrylic point drill bits can also be used to drill through acrylic without damaging the rest of the piece.
+Thicker pieces are cut with jigsaws, table saws, and circular saws using blades designed specifically for acrylic.
+Acrylic point drill bits can also drill through acrylic without damaging the rest of the piece.
 Cutting can be done on a small scale by hand or automated for industrial manufacturing processes.

 Purchasing Cast and Extruded Acrylic